 At the second ship we circled, we ran into some of our group working the tankers in a completely different way.
 A lot of fish like to lurk around the tankers’ anchor chains, so they were dropping jigs to maximize their species count.
 Clearly, they had high hopes of winning our great Fujairah oil tanker fishing tournament.
 Their main catch so far had been Threadfin Bream, known locally as “Sultan Ibrahim,” but you can also find anything from Rainbow Runner to Barracuda hunting along the anchor chains.

-We dropped a few feathers for Bonito while we chatted to the other teams, then wished them luck and moved on to troll a less crowded spot.
+We dropped Sabiki rigs for bait while we chatted to the other teams, then wished them luck and moved on to troll a less crowded spot.
 After all, with almost 200 tankers to choose from, Fujairah fishing spots aren’t in short supply.

 Winding Down, Diving In, Heading Home